 There have been numerous extinction events in earth’s history.
 “Extinction” is a dying out or extermination of life.
 Scientists have identified a number of past major mass extinctions caused by cataclysmic events, whether periods of global cooling (like the Ice Age), volcanic eruptions, or meteorite impacts.

 Since the dawn of the Atomic Age, mankind has worried about human life being destroyed by nuclear war.
-Many today are keeping a close eye on North Korea’s test launching of intercontinental ballistic missiles, which they fear may incite a cataclysmic nuclear extinction event.
+Many today are keeping a close eye on North Korea’s test-launching of intercontinental ballistic missiles or Iran's attempts to develop nuclear technology, which they fear may incite a cataclysmic nuclear extinction event.
 Others anxiously scan the sky for large meteors that could strike the earth.
 Others fear a global plague breaking out, while still others fear global warming and climate change.

 Thankfully, the Creator God—Who made the universe and created man in His own image for a great purpose—will not let the earth be utterly destroyed by man.
 Jesus said that God will intervene in the affairs of mankind to keep man from destroying all life (Matthew 24:22).
 The Almighty God will step in to ensure that there are “ages to come.”